WESTERN AUSTRALIA SOUTHWEST 13 days

 • Visit Fremantle - discover Australia's best-preserved 19th-century port.

-• Fremantle is known for its maritime history, Victorian architecture.
+• Fremantle is known for its maritime history and Victorian architecture.

 • It's a significant example of a convict-built prison and one of the best-preserved in the world.